 No matter our best intentions, sometimes making a meal from scratch can seem like too much effort.
 When we’ve had a stressful day or are feeling under the weather, it’s easy to order a takeaway or snack on unhealthy food.
-But preparing meals in advance can be a great way to make sure you have plenty of nutritious meals to enjoy throughout the week.
+But preparing meals in advance can be a great way to make sure you have plenty of nutritious food to enjoy throughout the week.

 Batch cooking meals that are healthy, balanced, and appetising can also save you time and money.
-Plus, it can be a relief to head into Monday knowing that no matter how busy things get over the next few days, you’ll have a whole series of decent meals to eat!
+Plus, it can be a relief to head into Monday knowing that no matter how busy things get over the next few days, you’ll have a whole series of nice meals to eat!

 With that said, here are eight batch cooking recipes that’ll help you eat well all week.